AndreasMerentitis/LinkedIn-analysis/README.md

 # LinkedIn Analysis

-The goal is to detect if an image (or group of images) is blurry or has low contrast and store the result in a json file
+The goal is to visualize a persons LinkedIn network data in order to show the main patterns in connections (companies and roles, etc).
+This is done using a treemap structure, as well as a networkx graph (in the latter case after clustering on cosine similarities of the TFIDF vector representations of the company names).

 ```bash
 # Example usage: